Skip to content

 • Cost

-Every Foundry Ventures web property runs on the same core stack: Next.js on Vercel with Neon PostgreSQL.
+Most current Foundry Ventures web properties run on the same core stack: Next.js on Vercel with Neon PostgreSQL.
 Here is why, and how we configure it for production.

 The Stack